-Gaming keyboards are a hot debate among the gaming community.
-Will one type of keyboard increase your gaming performance?
+Gaming keyboards are a hot debate among the members of the gaming community.
+Is one type of keyboard capable of improving your gaming performance?
 Will this type of switch let you get that attack or shot off just a tad faster?

 In the world of gaming, the keyboard (and the mouse, to some extent) is your direct interface with the game world, so things like comfort, speed, and accuracy are paramount.
 Looks are important too.